 The MLB.tv app is the most comprehensive and affordable option for streaming the entire MLB season.
 By connecting to a VPN server location where games are not being broadcast, you can avoid MLB blackouts and even choose which broadcast you want to watch (from the home or visiting team).
 The service comes with a seven-day free trial, and also offers a monthly option.

 To privately and securely stream MLB games live in blazing-fast HD with unlimited bandwidth:

 - Download the ExpressVPN app to your smart TV, mobile phone, tablet, or other preferred streaming device.

-- Connect to your preferred secure server location where games are not being aired; to ensure you never encounter any blackouts, we recommend purchasing your subscription in an international location like the Netherlands or Mexico.
+- Connect to your preferred secure server location where games are not being aired; to ensure you never encounter any blackouts, we recommend purchasing your subscription in an international location like the Netherlands or Japan.

 - Head to MLB.TV and sign up for the free trial.